 The Anne Arundel Bird Club website has a wealth of information on local birding hot spots, upcoming events and links to helpful birding resources.

-The Antique Equipment and Sawmill Club is a group that maintain and operate the farm’s authentic antique sawmill.
+The Sawmill and Woodshop Club is a group that maintain and operate the farm’s authentic antique sawmill.
 Using lumber that they cut and milled from local fallen trees, the club has constructed cabinets, counters, and tables for the park’s Visitors Center.
 The group usually gathers to work at the sawmill on Wednesday mornings from 9:00 A.M. to around lunchtime.

 New members are always welcome, leave your name and contact information at the park office in the Visitors Center or email the information to Friends of Kinder Farm Park.